An Equity Guided Approach to Public Health for Leaders at All Levels

-- Format: Webinar
+- Format: Self-paced

 - Price: Free

-- Length: 30 minutes
+- Length: 1 hour

-- Credential(s) eligible for contact hours: Sponsored by New England Public Health Training Center (NEPHTC), a designated provider of continuing education contact hours (CECH) in health education by the National Commission for Health Education Credentialing, Inc. This program is designated for Certified Health Education Specialists (CHES) and/or Master Certified Health Education Specialists (MCHES) to receive up to 1 total Category I continuing education contact hours.
-Maximum advanced-level continuing education contact hours are 0.
-Provider ID: 1131137 Event ID: TBA
+Sponsored by New England Public Health Training Center (NEPHTC), a designated provider of continuing education contact hours (CECH) in health education by the National Commission for Health Education Credentialing, Inc. This program is designated for Certified Health Education Specialists (CHES) and/or Master Certified Health Education Specialists (MCHES) to receive up to 1 total Category I continuing education contact hour.
+Maximum advanced-level continuing education contact hour is 1.
+Provider ID: 1131137 Event ID:SS1131137_AEGAPHL.

 If you are not seeking a CHES/MCHES contact hours, if you complete the post-test and evaluation, you will receive a Certificate of Completion.
 The Certificate will include the length of the course.

-- Competencies: Management and Finance Skills
+- Competencies: Leadership and Systems Thinking Skills

 - Learning Level: Awareness

-- Companion Trainings: None
+- Companion trainings: None

 - Pre-requisites: None

-About this Webinar
+About this course

 What you'll learn

-Acknowledgement: This project is supported by the Health Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services (HHS) as part of award 2 UB6HP31685‐05‐00 “Public Health Training Centers.”
-The contents are those of the author(s) and do not necessarily represent the official views of, nor an endorsement, by HRSA, HHS or the U.S. Government.
+This project is/was supported by the Health Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services (HHS) under grant number UB6HP31685 “Regional Public Health Training Center Program.”
+This information or content and conclusions are those of the author and should not be construed as the official position or policy of, nor should any endorsements be inferred by HRSA, HHS or the U.S. Government.